 A brief discussion of the line management role to set the scope for the day.

 The Line Management Journey

-As a group delegates offer their thoughts on the differences between being managed and managing.
+As a group, delegates offer their thoughts on the differences between being managed and managing.

-Delegates work in pairs on flip charts and then highlight three qualities they already have and acknowledge their best quality to the room.
+Delegates work in pairs to identify and then highlight three qualities they already have and acknowledge their best quality to the room.

 It's all these extra things that can make promotion to line manager seem more of a curse than a blessing.